<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 "The key point about Mitra devices is that, in addition to the usual benefits associated with dried blood spots, you can also do accurate quantification, which is extremely useful across a very broad range of anti-doping scenarios," says Dr. Brailsford.

-If you work in this area, your success depends on using the smartest and most efficient technology available.
-It's time to check out microsampling technology for yourself.
-Contact us today to speak with one of our expert Microsampling Specialists and discover the benefits and advantages of this simple and remarkable blood collection system.
+Speak with one of our expert Microsampling Specialists and discover the benefits and advantages of this simple and remarkable blood collection system.

 No Comments Yet